 A guided city tour is included in the program fee – see Buckingham Palace, Westminster Abbey and the Tower of London.

 Other events are offered which are subsidized from student fees so students pay a much lower rate than they would if they bought tickets directly from local theaters and tour agencies.
-Last year’s activities included:
+Previous activities have included:

 Visit the world-famous ancient site of Stonehenge where you can find out about the mysterious circumstances of its formation.
 The second visit of the day will be to the National Trust site of Stourhead, which is a beautiful 18th century landscape garden with lakeside walks, grottoes, classical temples and Stourhead House, a mansion with a wonderful library and art collection.

 The Cotswolds, to the west of London, is well-known for gentle hillsides (‘wolds’), crystal clear streams, sleepy villages and for being so “typically English.”
 The countryside is dotted with villages, hamlets, and small towns with buildings made from local, unique, honey-coloured stone.
 You will visit a few of these villages on this day trip including to the “prettiest village in England.”

 Students can select an optional transportation package for all AIFS programs.
 Students who choose to book their own flights should meet up with group at the program location and will need to make their own ground transportation arrangements.

 Below are fees by departure city based on average historical costs and subject to change.
 If you select this option on your application, the total flight package price will be confirmed in your account 6 months prior to departure.
 (Program fee is guaranteed.)